Next generation sequencing service

 Asper Biotech offers following next generation sequencing services:

-An effective option to sequence the coding region of the genome to detect rare causal variants of Mendelian disorders.
+WES is an effective option to detect rare causal variants of Mendelian disorders.
 Service can be useful for clinicians to diagnose affected patients with conditions that have eluded traditional diagnostic approaches.
-Be sure to fill in submission form with patient’s clinical information in order to improve interpretation of exome sequencing results.

 Coding regions of selected genes are sequenced to screen for genetic variations.
 Gene panels focusing on diagnostics of different genetic conditions are easily adjustable to cater to our customers’ needs.
 Do not hesitate to ask for solutions to redesign the existing gene panels to suit your clinical practice or research project.